subhasish12345/Techfest-BY-NANITES/README.md

 3. In your new project, go to **Project Settings** (the gear icon).
 4. In the "Your apps" card, click the **Web icon (`</>`)** to create a new web app.
 5. Give your app a nickname and click **"Register app"**.
 6. You will be shown a `firebaseConfig` object.
-Copy this object.
+Copy the values from this object.
-7. In the project root, create a new file named `.env` and paste your Firebase configuration into it.
+7. In the project root, you will find a file named `.env`.
+Open it and replace the placeholder values with the ones you just copied from the Firebase console.
 The file is already gitignored.

-Your `.env` file should look like this:
+Your `.env` file should look like this (with your actual credentials):

 ```
 # Firebase Configuration